lestercorderomurillo/dxkit-storehook/README.md

   }),
 });
 ```
-Then use the created hook in your components to access and call the mutations defined on your store.
+This hook will be accessible universally, containing an array with your store state and an object with mutations to said store.

 ```jsx
 import React from 'react';